Robust Detection for Mills Cross Sonar: Numerical results on simulated data

 \subsection{Performance in Gaussian clutter}

-We have showed that all developed detectors are texture-CFAR.
-Unfortunately, the matrix CFAR property (distribution of the test keeps identical whatever the true covariance matrix) is much more difficult to show.
+We have shown that all developed detectors are texture-CFAR.
+Unfortunately, the matrix CFAR property (distribution of the test remains identical whatever the true covariance matrix) is much more difficult to show.
 Therefore, we propose to perform a study on simulated data to check this matrix CFAR property.
-Figure \ref{fig:PFA_threshold_curves} experimentally demonstrates the CFAR behavior of the detectors with respect to the covariance matrix in a Gaussian environment.
-On the left side we represent the false alarm probability of Rao's detector (for known and estimated $\mathbf{M}$) as a function of the detection threshold.
+Figure \ref{fig:PFA_threshold_curves} experimentally demonstrates the CFAR behavior of the detectors concerning the covariance matrix in a Gaussian environment.
+On the left-hand side, we represent the false alarm probability of Rao's detector (for known and estimated $\mathbf{M}$) as a function of the detection threshold.
 On the right, these curves are plotted for the GLRT detector.

-The deviation of the adaptive detectors comes from the covariance estimation process: the red curve converges to the blue one when the number of secondary data used for the estimation of $\mathbf{M}$ increases.